Ko, Nancy

 Field: Middle East; Advisor: Khalidi and Kobrin; Year: 2019

-Prior to beginning her studies at Columbia, Nancy read an MPhil in Modern Middle East Studies at the University of Oxford, where she was a Rhodes Scholar, and a B.A. from Harvard University, where she was a Mellon Mays Undergraduate Fellow and an undergraduate fellow at the Edmond J. Safra Center for Ethics.
-Nancy has taught topics across history and philosophy at Columbia, Harvard, and Ca'Foscari Universities, for which she was granted a Derek Bok Teaching Award in 2021.
-In the 2020-21 academic year, Nancy served as co-president of the Graduate History Association.
+Prior to beginning her studies at Columbia, Nancy read an MPhil in Modern Middle East Studies at the University of Oxford, where she was a Rhodes Scholar (New York & Magdalen 2017), and earned a B.A. in History and Near Eastern Languages & Civilizations from Harvard University, where she was a Mellon Mays Undergraduate Fellow and an undergraduate fellow at the Edmond J. Safra Center for Ethics.
+Her undergraduate thesis, “Civilizing Omission: French-Jewish Philanthropy and Historical Amnesia during and after the Iranian Constitutional Revolution,” was awarded the Thomas Hoopes Prize and published by Harvard Judaica Library.

 X